py-why/EconML/doc/spec/estimation/forest.rst

 Let's now look at a more involved example with a high-dimensional set of confounders :math:`W` and with more realistic noisy data.
-In this case we can just use the default parameters of the class, which specify the use of the :py:class:`~sklearn.linear_model.LassoCV` for both the treatment and the outcome regressions, in the case of continuous treatments.
+In this case we can just use the default parameters of the class, which specify the use of the :class:`~sklearn.linear_model.LassoCV` for both the treatment and the outcome regressions, in the case of continuous treatments.

     >>> from econml.ortho_forest import ContinuousTreatmentOrthoForest